adbar/trafilatura/README.rst

 Description
 -----------

-*Trafilatura* is Python package and command-line tool which seamlessly downloads, parses, and scrapes web page data: it can extract metadata, main body text and comments while preserving part of the text formatting and page structure.
+*Trafilatura* is a Python package and command-line tool which seamlessly downloads, parses, and scrapes web page data: it can extract metadata, main body text and comments while preserving part of the text formatting and page structure.
 The output can be converted to different formats.

 Distinguishing between whole page and essential parts can help to alleviate many quality problems related to web texts as it deals with the noise consisting of recurring elements (headers and footers, ads, links/blogroll).